speedyleion/gh-difftool/README.md

       --name-only
           Show only the names of files that changed in a pull request

+      --skip-to <SKIP_TO>
+          Start showing the diff for the given file, skipping all the files before it

   -h, --help
           Print help information (use `-h` for a summary)